cspwcspw/DIY_Constant_Load_Controller/README.md

 There are plenty of DIY constant power / constant load projects.
-Building one is almost a "rite of passage" if we're going to stress-test power supplies, solar panels, batteries, etc.
+Building one is almost a "rite of passage" if we're going to stress-test power supplies, solar panels, or run discharge tests on batteries, etc.

 [This one from GreatScott!](https://www.youtube.com/watch?v=VwCHtwskzLA) put me on the lookout for a decent heat sink, so I snapped an old driver board when